Marine, Illinois: Education

-Marine is part of the Triad Community Unit School District No. 2 which also includes the towns of Troy, IL and St. Jacob, IL.
+Marine is part of the Triad Community Unit School District 2 which also includes the towns of Troy and St. Jacob.
 Marine has one elementary school which is located within the city limits.
 Students in grades K-5 attend this school.
 Then students will attend Triad Middle School followed by Triad High School along with students from Troy and St. Jacob.